seekwhencer/spotify-kidsplayer/README.md

 - Download and store the artist and album images
 - Store the data in a mysql database
 - Offer an api for the web-app
+- Download tts from google as audio cache

 ### Web-App